nyr24/fetch_unwrapped/README.md

 ## What
 Single purpose of this toy program to see, what single line of js code like this:\
 `const response = await fetch("https://google.com", {})` is doing under the hood.\
+Networking code written using only syscalls defined in zig std + single C std library function for DNS\
 Only GET method is supported, because this is a only toy program.

 ## Usage